iamshadmirza/BlogsByShad/blogs/node-lesson6/index.md

 #### 5. util.types

-This an be used to check type of different object.
+This can be used to check the type of different objects.
 Let's see how:

 You can use `util.types.isAsyncFunction` to check if the passed function is async or not: